lemotdesign/one-click-hugo-cms/site/content/post/termite-inspection-cost-on-the-gold-coast.md

   is the damage and how deep will I need to dig into my pockets? "
 image: img/stay-away-termite-inspector.jpg
 ---
-## The Cost of Termite Inspection on the Gold Coast: All You Need to Know
+## How much does a Termite Inspection cost on the Gold Coast?

+## All You Need to Know:

 Discovering termites in your home can be daunting, and you might be asking yourself – who do I contact and how much will it set me back?